 Nonelective Contributions.
-Your Employer may choose to make a nonelective contribution.
+Your Employer may choose to make an annual nonelective contribution.
 If so, the amount credited to your account will be in the same ratio that your salary bears to the total salary of all participants in the Plan.
-The amount of the nonelective contribution, if any, will be determined each Plan Year and announced to all participants.
+The amount of the nonelective contribution, if any, will be determined each Plan Year and announced to all eligible participants.

-In order to receive the matching and nonelective contributions, you must complete 975 hours of service during the Plan Year.
+In order to receive the matching and nonelective contributions, you must complete a year of service (975 hours) during the Plan Year.
 This requirement does not apply if you terminate employment due to death, disability or retirement.